When is high water?

 Can I reschedule my trip?

-Trips may be rescheduled for a later date during the same calendar year by contacting the Reservation Office.
+Trips may be rescheduled for a later date during the same calendar year by contacting the Backcountry Permit Office.
 The rescheduling of White Rim trips is subject to site availability.